Dopaminehit/portfolio_spa/README.rst

     flit install -s

-Checks to be made before every Push (will be moved to CI part at later point of time)
+Checks to be made before every Push (will be moved to CI part at a later point of time)

 ::

-    black mmcore/
+    black spa/
-    isort mmcore/
+    isort spa/
-    flake8 mmcore/
+    flake8 spa/
-    mypy mmcore/
+    mypy spa/